 So what do you want to do with your life?
-Here’s a little guidance for making that decision and getting a head start on the next phase of your life.
+Here’s a little guidance for making that decision and getting a head start on the next phase of your life:

 What’s the Career for You?

-The second step is finding out what kind of education or training is required for your chosen career and whether it pays enough.
+Find out what kind of education or training is required for your chosen career and whether it pays enough.
 The Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics will give you that information; just put your desired occupation in the search box.
 For information on Missouri’s top jobs and local salary ranges, check out MERIC and JOBS.MO.GOV.

 Volunteer now and choose a career later:

 Not sure what you want to do with your life?
-Check out Americorps and see how you can earn a stipend and living expenses while you spend a couple of years working in the United States, helping people or areas in need.
+Check out AmeriCorps and see how you can earn a stipend and living expenses while you spend a couple of years working in the United States, helping people or areas in need.
 The experience could change your life.
 Or check out VolunteerMatch to find an opportunity — sometimes volunteering leads to employment.